Statham Grove Surgery - General Practice Privacy Notice (Including special provisions under the Covid 19 pandemic)

 - To manage risks of infection from food or water supplies or the environment.

-This practice is currently compliant with the national data opt-out policy.
+This practice is compliant with the national data opt-out policy.

 How is your information stored?